mmtechslv/pantus/README.md

 * Automatically generate playlist with extracted records in Spotify (working on it)
 * Automatically generate playlist with extracted records in Youtube (not yet)

-*Note that pantus is currently under development*
+*Note that pantus is currently under development.
+If you are interested and would like to contribute please contact me.*